benzps01/Tip-Calculator/README.md

 ## The basic working of this application is:

 - Input Total Bill
-- Input the percentage of Tip to be give
+- Input the percentage of Tip to be given
 - Input the number of people the total bill to be splitted into
 - Result is displayed as the amount every person owes